 The Scientific Registry of Transplant Recipients (SRTR) is the national database of statistics related to transplantation.
 Information is collected from every Transplant program in the United States.

 The SRTR provides information about transplant outcomes.
-Their reports include information concerning patients on the waiting list and those who receive a transplant as well as donors.
+Their reports include information concerning patients on the waiting list, those who receive a transplant and donors.
 Patients and their families can also learn how these statistics differ from one transplant program to another.